Medically Reviewed by Dr. Majid Tanveer, DVM

 Luckily for dog owners, there are a few remedies that you can try to help ease the symptoms of a yeast infection.
 One of the best remedies, and one of the easiest to pick up, is yogurt.
 You can even find it at your local grocery store or supermarket.

-But how much yogurt should you feed your dog if you suspect them of having a yeast infection?
+But how much yogurt should you feed your dog if you suspect it has a yeast infection?
 And how often?
-Read on to find out what you should be doing to help keep your dog happy and itch-free.
+Read on to find out what you should do to help keep your dog happy and itch-free.

 What Are Yeast Infections?

-Before learning about how yogurt can help treat your dog’s yeast infection it is best to know what it is.
+Before learning how yogurt can help treat your dog’s yeast infection, it is best to know what it is.
 Dr. Becker with Mercola Healthy pets explains it best, but to make it easier to understand… It is like an overgrown lawn.

 Like humans, dogs have many microorganisms that live in their bodies.
-Most of these hang around and never cause any kind of problems.
-A lot are even good for your dog’s health!
+Most of these hang around and never cause any problems.
+A lot are even suitable for your dog’s health!

 One of these organisms is yeast, a fungus that is usually found in your dog’s stomach or on their skin.
 Yeast is one of those organisms that, when in balance, promote digestion and movement of food.
 But a yeast infection occurs when this fungus grows out of control.

-According to Pet MD, signs that your dog is experiencing a yeast infection can include :
+According to Pet MD, signs that your dog is experiencing a yeast infection can include the following: